 Konyo Konyo Market

-What is the best time of year to visit attractions in South Sudan?
+When is the best season to visit attractions in South Sudan?

 December to March for most comfortable conditions — dry weather, lower malaria risk, accessible roads.
 October-November for Boma antelope migration.